elsonidoq/fito/examples/interactive_rehash/README.md

 - change a default value of some strategy
 - or just changing the name of a parameter

-The minute you perform those changes your all your previous tests stop hashing to the same bucket.
+The minute you perform those changes all your previous tests stop hashing to the same bucket.
 That's almost equivalent to having deleted everything you have being computing up to now.

-Luckily, there's an alternative: Interactive rehashing
+Luckily, there's a cool way out: Interactive rehashing

 If you run your script like this: